-Candidacy: Form D-2 (Program for Doctoral Degree and Application for Candidacy) is required to be submitted in relation to the Candidacy Exam.
-The form can be found here: http://gradschool.fiu.edu/students/#studentforms.
-Students advance to candidacy and are allowed to enroll in dissertation credits once they have completed all course work, have passed the comprehensive exam, and have obtained UGS approval for Form D-2.
+Candidacy: Students advance to candidacy and are allowed to enroll in dissertation credits (PHC 7980) once they have completed all course work, have passed the comprehensive exam, and have obtained UGS approval for the Dissertation Proposal Milestone form.
 Full-time enrollment for students in the candidacy phase is three credits.
-Students in the candidacy phase must continuously enroll in at least 3 credits in each term until they defend their dissertation proposal and graduate.
+Students in the candidacy phase must be continuously enrolled until they defend their dissertation proposal and graduate.